 - 3a.
 Lines that end with turning loops end at the midpoint of the loop.

 - 3b.
-Lines must travel with two distinguishable directions (north/south, east/west, in/out).
+Lines must travel between two distinct terminals

 4. The line must look like a transit line and actually make sense.